christianhelle/refitter/README.md

 - `includeTags` - A collection of tags to use a filter for including endpoints that contain this tag.
 - `includePathMatches` - A collection of regular expressions used to filter paths.
 - `generateDeprecatedOperations` - a boolean indicating whether deprecated operations should be generated or skipped.
 Default is `true`
 - `operationNameTemplate` - Generate operation names using pattern.
 This must contain the string {operationName}.
-An example usage of this could be `{operationName}Async` to suffix all method names with Async.
-When using `"multipleIinterfaces": "ByEndpoint"`, This is name of the Execute() method in the interface
+An example usage of this could be `{operationName}Async` to suffix all method names with Async
 - `optionalParameters` - Generate non-required parameters as nullable optional parameters
+- `trimUnusedSchema` - Removes unreferenced components schema to keep the generated output to a minimum
+- `keepSchemaPatterns`: A collection of regular expressions to force to keep matching schema.
+This is used together with `trimUnusedSchema`
 - `dependencyInjectionSettings` - Setting this will generated extension methods to `IServiceCollection` for configuring Refit clients
   - `baseUrl` - Used as the HttpClient base address.
 Leave this blank to manually set the base URL
   - `httpMessageHandlers` - A collection of `HttpMessageHandler` that is added to the HttpClient pipeline